Eiuyc/-/README.md

 # Kanji Generator
-This tool can generate Kanji image and
+This tool can generate Kanji image
 ## Install
 ```shell
 # Pillow and opencv are required